-If there’s one prediction we can make for 2022, then it’s that Bacalar will be one of the most trending destinations of the year!
+(Update, December 2022).
+If there’s one prediction we can make for 2023, then it’s that Bacalar will continue to grow into one of the most trending destinations of the year!
 And certainly it will become one of the most sought-after places within the Yucatán peninsula of México.

 The fresh water lagoon

-Before this trip we had no idea that apart from the beaches there was also this very unique sweet water lagoon in Yucatán – with water as clear and turquoise as it can get.
-Bacalar is becoming one of the most sought-after areas of the Yucatán peninsula and we can fully understand why it’s getting more and more popular.
+Before our first trip to Bacalar in 2021 we had no idea that apart from the beaches there was also this very unique sweet water lagoon in Yucatán – with water as clear and turquoise as it can get.
+In the last months Bacalar is becoming one of the most trending areas of the Yucatán peninsula and we can fully understand why it’s getting more and more popular.

 The water is equally beautiful to (if not even clearer than) the ocean, but it’s all fresh water, which makes it really comfortable to swim in.
 Also there’s no sargasso or sea weed problem here, which can adversely affect a beach holiday in Yucatán sometimes.
-Now having said that we wouldn’t replace a beach holiday, but it’s a perfect addition to complement a trip to the region!
+Now having said that we wouldn’t necessarily replace a beach holiday with a Bacalar visit, but it’s a perfect addition to complement a trip to the region!

 Where to stay: Habitas Bacalar

 During a visit you can stay in the town of Bacalar (where they have some really nice boutique hotels as well), but we opted for the brand-new Habitas Bacalar eco retreat, that’s located about 5 miles South from the town at a private stretch of the lagoon’s shoreline.
 Upon arrival you leave your car at the gate and then take a golf cart through the jungle to arrive at the lagoon, where a small group of A-framed houses are located.